gxf1212/notes/research/Protein-ligand-simulation.md

 Mainly from UROPS project and FYP experiences.
 May also include some general MD workflows and debugs.

 This page includes general results, not project-specific details.
+Especially NAMD FEP (protein-ligand).

 ### Other